AMPortfolio2021/AMPortfolio2021.github.io/Library.md

 A total redesign of the website is needed to establish a user-friendly website.

-Approach Plan:

-Analyze other libraries to:
+Approach Plan is to nalyze other libraries to:
 - Develop user-friendly experience
 - Provide a feature to reserve a book
 - Make the upcoming releases visible on the navigation